AronAhn/Spark/Useful codes.md

 - generate index
 ```
+'''
-#generate id
+generate id
-#note that there might be jumps between ids
+Note that there might be jumps between ids
-#to avoid it, set the number of partition as 1, if possible (for small dataframe)
+To avoid it, set the number of partition as 1, if possible (for small dataframe only)
+'''
 url_df.withColumn('dummy', F.monotonically_increasing_id())
 ```